-Breast reconstruction is achieved through several plastic surgery techniques that attempt to restore a breast to near normal shape, appearance and size following mastectomy.
+Following breast cancer surgery, many women opt for breast reconstruction, which is achieved through several plastic surgery techniques that attempt to restore a breast to near normal shape, appearance, and size following mastectomy.*

 Although breast reconstruction can rebuild your breast, the results are highly variable: